Dirichlet Process Parsimonious Mixtures for clustering: Dirichlet Process Parsimonious Mixtures

-where $\bz_{-i} = (z_1,\ldots,z_{i-1},z_{i+1},\ldots,z_{n})$, and $p(z_i|\bz_{-i};\alpha_0)$ is the prior predictive distribution corresponds which to the CRP distribution computed as in Equation (\ref{eq:Polya urn CRP}).
-The prior distribution, and the resulting posterior distribution, for each of the considered models, are close to those in \cite{Bensmail_model_based_clust97} and are provided in details in the supplementary material, also available \href{http://chamroukhi.univ-tln.fr/Appendix_DPPM_PR.pdf}{here}.
+where $\bz_{-i} = (z_1,\ldots,z_{i-1},z_{i+1},\ldots,z_{n})$, and $p(z_i|\bz_{-i};\alpha)$ is the prior predictive distribution corresponds which to the CRP distribution computed as in Equation (\ref{eq:Polya urn CRP}).
+The prior distribution, and the resulting posterior distribution, for each of the considered models, are close to those in \cite{Bensmail-model-based-clust97} and are provided in detail in \ref{appendix}.